Villano III: Professional wrestling persona and style

 Villano V, wearing the ring gear that earned them the "Pink Panther" nickname.

 In the 1970s and 1980s, Villano III was one of the top box office draws for the UWA, and has been referred to as one of the biggest stars in the history of lucha libre.
 A testament to his in-ring talent was the fact that he was often selected as the opponent for various top light heavyweight wrestlers from around the world.
 The 2000 Lucha de Apuestas match against Atlantis was voted the "Match of the Year" in the Wrestling Observer Newsletter year-end awards by the readers, the only Mexican match to ever earn this distinction.

 Villano III's in-ring style focused more on fast action and explosive moves that looked realistic over the high flying style normally associated with light heavyweight wrestlers, although he would perform dives out of the ring and off the top rope.
-His in-ring speed helped make his La magistral cradle so effective, he was able to apply it to an opponent instantly.
-Over the years he often used a DDT (where he would drive the opponent's head into the mat) and then swiftly transition into locking his " Media Cerrajera" submission hold (a Standing figure-four leglock, Chickenwing submission) to win matches.
-In a May 2008 article on Villano III, he claimed to have won approximately 140 masks. and 100 hair in his career, with the article itself outlining details for 77 Luchas de Apuestas matches.
+His in-ring speed helped make his La magistral cradle so effective that he was able to apply it to an opponent instantly.
+Over the years, he often used a DDT, where he would drive the opponent's head into the mat, and then swiftly transition into locking his "Media Cerrajera" submission hold (a standing figure-four leglock, chickenwing submission) to win matches.
+In a May 2008 article on Villano III, he claimed to have won approximately 140 masks and 100 hairs in his career, with the article itself outlining details for 77 Luchas de Apuestas matches.
 The Wrestling Observer stated that he had 58 successful Apuestas matches prior to his mask loss.

-Arturo, as well as all other Díaz family members who have used the "Villano" name, have all worn the same distinctive mask.
-Originally on a black base with a red "X" across the face and golden outlines around the eye holes, similar to "bandit mask" worn by criminals in cartoons.
-Over the years, Los Villanos have changed their color schemes, such as red, blue, purple and most noticeably pink versions of the mask and tights.
-The pink color scheme earned Villano III the nickname "Pantera Rosa", or "Pink Panther" with the fans, leading to Villano III often using "The Pink Panther Theme" by Henry Mancini as his entrance music.
+Arturo, as well as all other Díaz family members who have used the "Villano" name, have all worn the same distinctive mask, originally on a black base with a red "X" across the face and golden outlines around the eye holes, similar to a "bandit mask" worn by criminals in cartoons.
+Over the years, Los Villanos have changed their color schemes, such as red, blue, purple and, most notably, pink versions of the mask and tights.
+The pink color scheme earned Villano III the nickname "Pantera Rosa" or "Pink Panther", leading to Villano III often using "The Pink Panther Theme" by Henry Mancini as his entrance music.